sysco-middleware/sysco-middleware.github.io/_posts/2018-07-27-GettingStartedWithProtobufGrpc.md

 Once we generate code from protobuf, these strongly typed methods will be available for our client and server for implementation.
 This will ensure that both the client and the server stubs adhere to the contract defined in protobuf.

 Before proceeding further, let us take a quick look at what behaviors can our operations possess:
 - **Unary**: This refers to a blocking synchronous call made by the client to the gRPC server.
-The Pay example above uses `rpc` keyword to determine the Unary behavior for this request.
+The Pay method above uses `rpc` keyword to determine the Unary behavior for this request.
+In simplified terms, this means that a client will make a request, and wait until the server responds.
 - **Streaming**: This can be achieved in three different flavors.
 Client pushing messages to stream; Server pushing messages to a stream or bidirectional.
 In all these cases, the client will initiate the request, and the behavior will be determined by the presence of `stream` keyword in the method definition.

 One thing to keep in mind while creating APIs is ensuring their forward and backward compatibilities.
 It is important that any minor API changed should not break the existing clients.
 Protobuf provides a few guidelines to seamlessly evolve your APIs.
 Below mentioned reference will point you in the correct direction if you want to learn more about these concerns: